wp-plugins/fetch-tweets/readme.txt

 = 1.3.3.2 - 11/20/2013 =
 * Fixed an issue with Instagram's images.
-* Improved: the method of loading template CSS files.
+* Improved the method of loading template CSS files.
-* Tweaked: the default templates to have an `!imporatant` declaration for each rule.
+* Tweaked the default templates to have an `!imporatant` declaration for each rule.
 * Added the Japanese localization.

 = 1.3.3.1 - 11/13/2013 =